Home » Insights » Automatic Dependency Injection With PHP’s Reflection API

 Using Our Resolve Class

-Now that we’ve put together a class to automatically inject our dependencies, lets find out how to use it with a simple example.
-I’ve put together 5 classes which are in some way, reliant on one of the others.
-The Foo
+Now that we’ve put together a class to automatically inject our dependencies, let’s find out how to use it with a simple example.
+I’ve put together five classes which are, in some way, reliant on one of the others.
+The Foo class expects to receive instances of both Bar and Baz, Baz expects an instance of Qux, and Qux expects an instance of Norf.

-If you copy/paste the following dummy classes into your project, then attempt to resolve them using our new class you should find that everything automatically injects itself.
+If you copy/paste the following dummy classes into your project, then attempt to resolve them using our new class, you should find that everything automatically injects itself.
 How cool is that?

 class Foo {